simonbrady/azure-rocky9/README.md

 # Rocky Linux 9 Azure Deployment with Terraform

-Hard-codes lots of things that should be parameterised, but demonstrates how to deploy a Rocky Linux 9 VM in Azure using a [Terraform module](https://github.com/simonbrady/azure-vm-tf-module).
+Hard-codes lots of things that should be parameterised, but demonstrates how to deploy a load-balanced cluster of Rocky Linux 9 VMs in Azure using a
+[Terraform module](https://github.com/simonbrady/azure-vm-tf-module).

 Requires an existing SSH RSA key, and you'll have to set